acquia/lightning/UPDATE.md

 ### Beta 3 to Beta 4
 Beta 4 is a Drupal Core update only release.
 There are no changes to Lightning.
+You must use the version of core packaged with Lightning.
+See UPDATE.md for more information.

 ### Beta 2 to Beta 3